codeborne/klite/README.md

 The main server module is only ~1000 lines of code.

-Klite powers a number of known production apps already.
+Klite powers a number of known production apps.
 Publicly announced at [KKON 2022](https://rheinwerk-kkon.de/programm/keks-klite/), see [the slides](https://docs.google.com/presentation/d/1m5UORE88nVRdZXyDEoj74c0alk1Ff_tX8mfB8oLMbk0).

 ## Performance